SPINLab/gi-minor-python-course-2019/2. geodata/README.md

     4. store the geometry of the intersection in a new Shapefile
 3. run your code and compare your answers to the tutor's answers

-Pleaes refer to the documentation of each module to figure out which functions to use (see below).
+Please refer to the documentation of each module to figure out which functions to use (see below).

 ## Modules and documentation